-In a will, you can name guardians for young children and ensure that they are provided for financially.
-If you and your partner are neither married nor in a civil partnership, then normally you are not entitled to anything from each other's estate on their death, unless you specifically make gifts to each other in your wills.
+In a will, you can name guardians for children under the age of 18 and ensure that they are provided for financially.
+If you and your partner are neither married nor in a civil partnership, then normally you are not entitled to anything from each other's estate on death, unless you specifically make gifts to each other in your wills.

 If you already have a will, check that it still meets your needs and arrange to make any necessary changes if your circumstances have altered.
 This is particularly important if your relationship status has changed, as this may affect the validity of your will.
 For example, marriage or entering into a civil partnership automatically cancels any previous will that you have made, unless the will states that it was made in anticipation of your marriage or civil partnership.
-If you divorce, your existing will is not cancelled, but your ex-spouse or civil partner can no longer inherit from your will nor act as your executor.
+If you divorce, or dissolve your civil partnership, your existing will is not cancelled, but your ex- partner cannot normally inherit from your will nor act as your executor.